Pistols from the Hamilton-Burr Duel

 By the time Hamilton and Burr duelled in the early part of the 19th century, Wogdon had just begun to enjoy his retirement, having become the most recognized name in the gunsmithing world when it came to duelling pistols.

-In 1797, Alexander Hamilton's brother-in-law, John Baker Church, had obtained an exquisite pair of custom-made dueling pistols made by Wogdon.
+In 1797, Alexander Hamilton's brother-in-law, John Barker Church, had obtained an exquisite pair of custom-made dueling pistols made by Wogdon.
 The guns had several special features, including heavy brass forends for steadier aim and both front and rear sights for a more precise shot.

 Gathered at Weehawken, New Jersey, on July 11, 1804, Hamilton and Burr prepared for the duel.
 Hamilton fired the first shot; he missed Burr and struck a tree near him.
 (There is much debate surrounding whether or not he missed on purpose.)
 Burr then fired his pistol, hitting Hamilton in the lower abdomen with a .54-caliber lead ball.